khulnasoft-lab/bitclone/docs/reference.md

 <span style="white-space: nowrap;">`--notransformation-join`</span> | *boolean* | By default Bitclone tries to join certain transformations in one so that it is more efficient.
 This disables the feature.
 <span style="white-space: nowrap;">`--read-config-from-change`</span> | *boolean* | For each imported origin change, load the workflow's origin_files, destination_files and transformations from the config version of that change.
 The rest of the fields (more importantly, origin and destination) cannot change and the version from the first config will be used.
 <span style="white-space: nowrap;">`--read-config-from-change-disable`</span> | *boolean* | --read-config-from-change is a arity 0 flag, this flag overrides it to override it being enabled.
 <span style="white-space: nowrap;">`--same-version`</span> | *boolean* | Re-import the last version imported.
-This is useful for example to check that a refactor in a copy.bara.sky file doesn't introduce accidental changes.
+This is useful for example to check that a refactor in a bit.clone.sky file doesn't introduce accidental changes.
 <span style="white-space: nowrap;">`--squash-skip-history`</span> | *boolean* | Avoid exposing the history of changes that are being migrated.
 This is useful when we want to migrate a new repository but we don't want to expose all the change history to metadata.squash_notes.
 <span style="white-space: nowrap;">`--threads`</span> | *int* | Number of threads to use when running transformations that change lot of files
 <span style="white-space: nowrap;">`--threads-for-merge-import`</span> | *int* | Number of threads to use for executing the diff tool for the merge import mode.